 An introduction to water and wastewater treatment, interpretation of analyzed physical, chemical, and biological aqueous characteristics associated with the design and operation of treatment processes.
 Fundamental principles and applications of physical, chemical, and biological processes employed in the treatment of drinking water and sanitary wastewater will be covered.
 Fundamental components and design procedures for gravity sewer systems will be introduced.
 (Prerequisites: CVET-250 and CVET-251 and (CHMG-122 or CHMG-142) or equivalent courses.)
 Lecture 3 (Spring).

-Choose one course from group A and one from Group B. A third course may be chosen from either group.
+Choose one course from group A and one from Group B. The third course may be chosen from either group.

 Design of Water & Wastewater Treatment Facilities